d-nishi/solutions/secure-jupyter-notebooks-gke.md

 ### Step 3: CREATE A NGINX-INGRESS-CONTROLLER to GENERATE INGRESSES

-You can use the default L7 load balancer in GCP but here we add an Nginx-Ingress-Controller to the cluster.
-With Pulumi, you write four lines of typescript to reuse the stable nginx ingress controller helm chart and have the controller, default backends, RBAC, Service account, Config map all running within seconds.
+You can use the default L7 load balancer in GCP but here we add an NGINX-Ingress-Controller to the cluster.
+With Pulumi, you write four lines of typescript to reuse the stable NGINX ingress controller helm chart and have the controller, default backends, RBAC, Service account, Config map all running within seconds.

 Add the following lines of code in `index.ts` file and run `pulumi update`

 ```
 /*
- * STEP 2: Create Nginx Ingress Controller in GKE
+ * STEP 3: Create NGINX Ingress Controller in GKE
  */

 const nginxingresscntlr = new k8s.helm.v2.Chart("nginxingresscontroller", {